When to visit the vet?

 Prevention

 Educating dog owners about the symptoms and risk factors of polyneuropathy can also play an important role in enabling early detection and treatment of the disease.
-Paying close attention to the dog’s health and reacting quickly to changes can be crucial to slow down or prevent the progressionProgression refers to the advancement or worsening of a disease over time.
+Attentive monitoring of the dog’s health and a quick response to changes can be crucial in slowing down or preventing the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease.